Admissibility of Electronic Evidence: Section 61 of the BSA Permits Oral Evidence (Overriding Arjun Panditrao)

 Section 63, BSA Certificate – an Enabling Provision

 Section 63, Adhiniyam enables a computer output (copy) to be treated as an original document—because of the words: “the computer output shall be deemed to be ALSO a document”.
-Therefore, an electronic document can be dealt with in accordance with the general principles applicable to documentary evidence in other provisions of the Evidence Act/Adhiniyam.
+Therefore, an electronic document can be dealt with in accordance with the general principles applicable to documentary evidence in other provisions of the Evidence Act/ Adhiniyam.
 The certificate requirement (which allows marking a document without citing any witness) operates as an enabling or facilitative provision.

-• prevent exclusion on technical grounds,
+• prevent exclusion of ‘electronic evidence’ on technical grounds,

 • align evidentiary rules with technological realities, and

-• promote a more pragmatic approach to proof.
+• promote a more pragmatic approach.

 This reflects a broader policy shift towards substantive justice over procedural rigidity.

-• A more harmonious construction would therefore be that Section 61 seeks to mitigate the rigidity of the earlier position and to permit proof of electronic evidence through recognised alternative modes, while retaining Section 63 as one of the available methods of proof.
+• Section 61 seeks to mitigate the rigidity of the earlier position (as reflected in Arjun Panditrao Khotkar v.
+Kailash Kushanrao Gorantyal), which was understood to require that a computer output be proved only through a certificate under Section 63(4).
+And, Section 61 permits proof through any recognised mode, while retaining Section 63 as one of the available methods of proof.

-• Viewed in this light, Section 61 may be seen as a legislative response to the strict and mandatory approach adopted in Arjun Panditrao Khotkar v.
-Kailash Kushanrao Gorantyal, and as an attempt to restore a measure of flexibility in the law relating to electronic evidence.
+• (i) as a legislative rebuttal to the strict and mandatory approach adopted in Arjun Panditrao Khotkar v.
+Kailash Kushanrao Gorantyal, and

 Conclusion